wp-plugins/wp-members/readme.txt

 == Installation ==

 WP-Members&trade; is designed to run "out-of-the-box" with no modifications to your WP installation necessary.
 Please follow the installation instructions below.
 We have found that most of the support issues that arise are a result of improper installation or simply not following directions.
-There is also a [Users Guide available](http://butlerblog.com/wp-members/) that covers all of the plugin's features in more depth.
+There are also both a [Quick Start and a Users Guide available](http://butlerblog.com/wp-members/) that cover all of the plugin's features in more depth.

 = Basic Install: =